saravananpsg/GANs/README.md

 # Generative Adversarial Networks

-This repository is created for learning GANs and its applications
+This repository is created for learning GANs and its applications based on the content provided by deeplearning.ai on Coursera

 (1) Basic GANs